Paul Reilly (rugby league): Career

 Reilly was not interested in rugby league as a child and only watched a few Huddersfield matches until a friend at school encouraged him to play for a local amateur side.
 Paul started playing for Moldgreen Under-14s and discovered a real talent for the game.

 He was playing well at Moldgreen and as a result he attended trials at Halifax Blue Sox.
 They offered him a contract for 1997's Super League III, but as the 1996 season was only halfway through he was training at the Huddersfield Giants, after four or five weeks the then coach of the Huddersfield Giants, Darryl van der Velde had seen enough and offered him a deal.
 In 2001, he spent a month on loan at Batley Bulldogs.

-Reilly established himself as the first choice at Huddersfield Giants, and he was a stand-out player in both the successful 2002 Northern Ford Premiership campaign and then later in the Super League, where his passionate, whole-hearted performances were a key factor in the Huddersfield Giants establishing themselves as a competitive club.
+Reilly established himself as the first choice at Huddersfield Giants, and he was a stand-out player in both the successful 2002 Northern Ford Premiership campaign and then later in the Super League, where his performances were a key factor in the Huddersfield Giants establishing themselves as a competitive club.

 He played twice for England in the 2004 European Nations Cup, including a man of the match performance in the final against Ireland, in which he scored two tries in the first seventeen minutes.

 He featured for his home town team in the 2006 Challenge Cup Final, where he performed a memorable try-saving tackle on Ade Gardner to keep his side in the game in the first half.

 Towards the end of 2006 Reilly released a testimonial booklet entitled "The Life of Reilly" which celebrated his 10-years with the Huddersfield Giants and featured contributions from many past players and coaching staff.
 Reilly had a joint testimonial match with Keith Senior of the Leeds Rhinos at Headingley, Leeds on Friday 26 January 2007.